 - Use biscuit cutters to cut out circles, dip the cutter into flour after each cut so it doesn’t stick

 - Place all of the scones onto the baking sheet

 - Use a pastry brush to brush on some additional buttermilk to the tops

 - Sprinkle with sugar

 - Bake for 15 minutes or until golden brown

 - Serve with whatever toppings you like or plain

 - The dough may seem a bit crumbly at first, just keep forming into a disc

 - Topping ideas: jam, whipped cream, lemon curd, butter

 - Easy whipped cream recipe - Beat together heavy whipping cream and a sprinkle of sugar until thickened.
-The more sugar you add, the sweet the cream.
+The more sugar you add, the sweeter the cream.

-- Easy strawberry jam recipe - Boil fresh or frozen strawberries with some water, sugar and corn starch.
+- Easy strawberry jam recipe - Boil fresh or frozen strawberries with some water and sugar (you control how sweet it is).
 Once it's bubbling just let it simmer until the strawberries have softened.
-You can leave the strawberries as whole or broken up as you like.
+Mix a bit of cornstarch with water then add it to the strawberries to thicken.

 This information comes from online calculators.
 Although moderncrumb.com attempts to provide accurate nutritional information, these figures are only estimates.